Unlock Home Schooling Financial Support Guide

 Loans are a valuable form of financial aid for students, but it’s important to understand the different options and implications before deciding to borrow.
 Student loans must be repaid over time, typically after completing your education.
 There are two main types of student loans: federal loans and private loans.

-See also Optimize Your Home School Schedule for Success
+See also Effective Home School Tips for ADHD Child

 Need-Based Federal Loans